kewal28/catalog-genrater/README.md

 This is very basic project.
 In this project we have a pdf in which we have to add Comapny Name, tag Line, Company Logo with font size argesment.

+Requirements:

+We have a pdf file in which we have to add customer logo, Company Name, Company Tag Line (1st Page), Paragraph (1st Page), and add Footer text.
+Front page logo and other page logo size are different.

 For this project i amd using PHP language and some very basic javascript.

 What we are using in this project